2022 French Open (Roland-Garros, May 22 – June 5) Betting Tips & Predictions

 Casper Ruud to Win – 18/1

 We continue our Roland Garros predictions for 2022 with a longshot bet on Casper Ruud to win it all.
 Very few players can challenge the mighty trio of Djokovic, Alcaraz, and Nadal, and only a couple are priced up as having a realistic chance of doing so.

 We must touch on some stats, which show an 80% win percentage on clay for Ruud across the last 12 months.
 But at 18/1, Ruud seems underestimated for what he can bring.
-Admittedly, most wins came against lower quality opponents, but he has never achieved success against top-rated players.
+Most wins came against lower-quality opponents, but he has never succeeded against top-rated players.